Skip to content

 File Upload Security Testing (DAST)

 Escape discovers every file upload endpoint your application exposes and probes each one against the OWASP Top 10 categories that matter for upload surfaces (A01:2021 access control, A03:2021 injection, A04:2021 insecure design, A05:2021 misconfiguration, A10:2021 SSRF).
-Detection is opt-in via a single experimental flag; the rest of the module runs inside your existing DAST scan with no separate profile or infrastructure.
+The module runs automatically inside your existing DAST scan with no separate profile or infrastructure.

-The module hooks into the three DAST scan kinds you already run:
+The module hooks into the DAST scan types you already run:

 Surface Scanner kind What we look at

-WebApp DAST FRONTEND_DAST Live multipart traffic captured by the agentic crawler + JS
+WebApp DAST Web application Live multipart traffic captured by the agentic crawler + JS

-REST API DAST BLST_REST Recorded API exchanges with Content-Disposition: filename=
+REST API DAST REST API Recorded API exchanges with Content-Disposition: filename=

-GraphQL API DAST BLST_GRAPHQL Same recorded exchanges, GraphQL multipart spec aware
+GraphQL API DAST GraphQL API Same recorded exchanges, GraphQL multipart spec aware

 Coverage